icirova/hotel-lovecky-zamecek-BE/README.md

 1. **Automated Builds**: Every push to the main branch and pull request triggers a build.
 2. **Testing**: The workflow installs dependencies and runs linting checks.
-3. **Docker Image**: On successful merge to main, a Docker image is built and published to Docker Hub.
+3. **Docker Images**: On successful merge to main, both the backend API and database Docker images are built for multiple architectures (amd64 and arm64) and published to Docker Hub.

-#### Using the Published Docker Image
+#### Using the Published Docker Images

+##### Backend API Image

-You can pull the latest image from Docker Hub:
+You can pull the latest backend API image from Docker Hub:

 ```bash
 docker pull [username]/hotel-lovecky-zamecek-be:latest